makinteract/p5js-vite/README.md

 ## Multiple p5.js sketches

-If you want to use multiple sketches, you need to use a different sytanx.
+If you want to use multiple sketches, you need to use a different syntax.

 ```js
 import '../css/style.css';